Adobe quarterly revenue beats on strong subscription growth

-(Reuters) - Adobe Inc (ADBE.O) beat Wall Street estimates for quarterly revenue on Tuesday, boosted by a rise in subscriptions in its digital media business that includes image editing software Photoshop.
+Sept 17 (Reuters) - Adobe Inc beat Wall Street estimates for quarterly revenue on Tuesday, boosted by a rise in subscriptions in its digital media business that includes image editing software Photoshop.

 Revenue rose 24% to $2.83 billion in the third quarter ended Aug.30, beating analysts’ average estimate of $2.82 billion, according to IBES data from Refinitiv.